 Practice Direction 12J was first introduced in 2008 to clarify the court’s approach to contact where there are allegations of domestic violence, and was redrafted in 2014 to accommodate a broader definition of domestic abuse.

-The Cobb review states that Women’s Aid found the revised Practice Direction “essentially sound” but made recommendations to make both the guidance and its implementation “more robust”.
-In response to these recommendations, Mr Justice Cobb proposes changes to Practice Direction 12J, rewording paragraph 4 to stress that “the presumption contained in section 1(2A) of the Children Act 1989” does not operate “to require ‘contact at all costs’ in all cases, without a proper evaluation of the risk of harm from domestic abuse”.
+The Cobb review states that Women%27s Aid found the revised Practice Direction "essentially sound" but made recommendations to make both the guidance and its implementation "more robust".
+In response to these recommendations, Mr Justice Cobb proposes changes to Practice Direction 12J, rewording paragraph 4 to stress that "the presumption contained in section 1(2A) of the Children Act 1989" does not operate "to require %27contact at all costs%27 in all cases, without a proper evaluation of the risk of harm from domestic abuse".
 Mr Justice Cobb’s revised version of paragraph 4 emphatically states that the presumption of parental contact does not apply in cases involving domestic violence, reading as follows:

 "Where the involvement of a parent in a child’s life would put the child or other parent at risk of suffering harm arising from domestic violence or abuse, the presumption in section 1(2A) of the Children Act 1989 shall not apply."